rudskoy/gramfix/ARCHITECTURE.md

 ## Development

 ### Debug Test Data
-In Debug builds (when building from Xcode), sample clipboard items are automatically loaded on launch.
+In Debug builds (when building from Xcode), sample clipboard items are loaded on launch **only if no persisted history exists**.
 This includes various content types: plain text, URLs, code snippets, JSON, SQL, and emoji.
 The test data is controlled by `#if DEBUG` in `ClipboardManager.loadTestData()` and is stripped from Release builds.

 ## Automatic Updates (Sparkle)